 What these questions seem to come down to is this: are we prioritising white audiences over black and brown audiences in the ‘diverse’ shows being watched?

 From our conversations on the day, covering the burden of representation and tokenism, and the language of diversity and inclusion were important topics that came up.
-It appears we have now reached a point in British society where Black and Asians are reflecting on the use of language when discussing race and how this needs to be remodelled by and with Black, Asian and other ethnic minority people – the ones impacted by the conversation the most.
+It appears we have now reached a point in British society where Black and Asian communities are reflecting on the use of language when discussing race and how this needs to be reworked by Black, Asian and other ethnic minorities – the ones impacted by the conversation the most.

 To elaborate further on my point I use the term ‘coloured’ as an example.
 Once upon a time this was an accepted term of reference, until it no longer was because of its colonial history.
 In fact, there is a definitive scene in Hidden Figures (2016) that addresses the mistreatment of ‘coloured’ people and acknowledges through its screenplay why we no longer use this expression.